arabold/serverless-export-env/README.md

 ## About

-The [Serverless Framework](https://www.serverless.com/) offers a very powerful feature: You are able to reference AWS resources anywhere from within your `serverless.yml` and it will automatically resolve them to their respective values during deployment.
+The [Serverless Framework](https://www.serverless.com/) offers a very powerful feature: You can reference AWS resources anywhere from within your `serverless.yml` and it will automatically resolve them to their respective values during deployment.
 However, this only works properly once your code is deployed to AWS.
-The _Serverless Export Env Plugin_ extends the Serverless Framework's built-in variable resultion capabilities by adding support many additional CloudFormation intrinsic functions (`Fn::GetAtt`, `Fn::Join`, `Fn::Sub`, etc.) as well as variable references (`AWS::Region`, `AWS::StackId`, etc.).
+The _Serverless Export Env Plugin_ extends the Serverless Framework's built-in variable solution capabilities by adding support many additional CloudFormation intrinsic functions (`Fn::GetAtt`, `Fn::Join`, `Fn::Sub`, etc.) as well as variable references (`AWS::Region`, `AWS::StackId`, etc.).

 The _Serverless Export Env Plugin_ helps solve two main use cases:

 1. It will automatically hook into the `sls invoke local` and `sls offline start` (see [Serverless Offline Plugin](https://github.com/dherault/serverless-offline)) and help resolve your environment variables.
 This is fully transparent to your application and other plugins.
-2. Invoke `sls export-env` from command line to generate a `.env` file on your local filesystem.
+2. Invoke `sls export-env` from the command line to generate a `.env` file on your local filesystem.
 Then use a library such as [dotenv](https://www.npmjs.com/package/dotenv) to import it into your code, e.g. during local integration tests.

 ## Usage